heathhenley/AOC/2024/README.md

 until you can no longer reach the bottom right (the answer is the first coord results in your path being blocked).
 I used a binary search on the solution for part 1 to get the answer for part 1.

+### Day 19
+This was determining whether a bunch of strings could be made by a set of given substrings - I don't know why but this felt similar to one of the problems from 2015 for 2025 I think it was nice and easy - I basically got it first shot which never happens.
+Did it in python and ocaml - uses recursion and caching to make it not super slow - it checks if the str begins with any of the allowed substrs and if it does, calls it self again on the rest of the string.